Joris-debug/JetpackComposeBluetoothTutorial/di-tutorial.md

 }
 ```
 # All Set
-you have followed all the steps correctly, your dependency injection should now be set up and working.
+If you have followed all the steps correctly, your dependency injection should now be set up and working.

-You can now return to the main [tutorial](./README.md) to continue with the `BluetoothRepository` class.
+You can now return to the [main tutorial](./README.md) to continue with the `BluetoothRepository` class.